Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Testing for relevant deviations

-\begin{remark} ~~ {\rm \begin{itemize} \item[(1)] Note that the sets ${\cal H} _{0} (\Delta )$ and ${\cal H} _{0,boot} (\Delta )$ defined in \eqref{det0a} and \eqref{det0ab}, respectively, satisfy ${\cal H} _{0} (\Delta ) \subset {\cal H} _{0,boot} (\Delta )$.
-This means part (1) of Theorem \ref{Boot0} holds under weaker assumptions than Theorem \ref{alpha}. \item[(2)] Comparing the statement \eqref{hd9} for the power of the bootstrap test \eqref{boottest} with Theorem \ref{consistency} about the power of the asymptotic test \eqref{hd5}, we observe that for unbounded kernels there is an additional factor $(\log(nd))^{1/\beta}$ in the definition of the set of alternatives ${\cal H}_1$.
+\item[(2)] Comparing the statement \eqref{hd9} for the power of the bootstrap test \eqref{boottest} with Theorem~\ref{consistency} about the power of the asymptotic test \eqref{hd5}, we observe that for unbounded kernels there is an additional factor $(\log(nd))^{1/\beta}$ in the definition of the set of alternatives ${\cal H}_1$.
 This factor is a consequence of an inflation in the tails of the conditional distribution of the bootstrap data for unbounded kernels.
 As a consequence the bootstrap test can detect local alternatives converging to the null at the rate $ (\log(nd))^{1/\beta}\sqrt{(\log d)/n}$ and this rate improves to $ \sqrt{(\log d)/n}$ in the case of bounded kernels. \item[(3)]